f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Applications with status indicating a yellow triangle or blue information icon may not be ready for migration, or may need some changes to fully migrate to BIG-IP Next.

-A red icon is an unsupported object and cannot be migrated to BIG-IP Next.
+A red icon is an unsupported object and cannot be migrated to BIG-IP Next at the current time.

 For this lab, we will first attempt to migrate all the green application services to BIG-IP Next.
 Before migrating the applications, it is a good idea to rename each application service to use a name that better represents the application instead of the generic, auto-generated names (application_1, application_2, etc...).